Click chart to enlarge

 Hearing with Doing - A "Titanic" Mistake - This anecdotal story concerning the great praised ship Titanic reminds of the vanity (and tragedy) of hearing without doing.
 It was 1912 and the mighty seemingly invincible Titanic was on her maiden voyage.
 The ships radio man received a message from another ship that there were icebergs in area.
 Unfortunately the radio operator placed the message under a weight next to his elbow and went on with his work.
 And thus the word of imminent danger never reached the captain, and this small miscue led to the loss of 1500 lives when the Titanic struck an iceberg and suffered a mortal bowl.
 Information without action can result in destruction.

 Richard De Haan - a man in New York City who died at the age of 63 without ever having had a job.
 He spent his entire adult life in college.
 During those years he acquired so many academic degrees that they “looked like the alphabet” behind his name.
 Why did this man spend his entire life in college?
 When he was a child, a wealthy relative died who had named him as a beneficiary in his will.
 It stated that he was to be given enough money to support him every year as long as he stayed in school.
 And it was to be discontinued when he had completed his education.
 The man met the terms of the will, but by remaining in school indefinitely he turned a technicality into a steady income for life—something his benefactor never intended.
 Unfortunately, he spent thousands of hours listening to professors and reading books but never “doing.”
 He acquired more and more knowledge but didn’t put it into practice.
 This reminds me of what James said: “Be doers of the Word, and not hearers only” (Jas 1:22).
 If we read the Bible or listen as it is taught but fail to put to work what we have learned, we are as bad as that man with his string of degrees.
 His education was of no practical benefit to anyone.
 Hearing must be matched by doing.
-(Our Daily Bread, Copyright RBC Ministries, Grand Rapids, MI.
-Reprinted by permission.
-All rights reserved)
+(Reprinted by permission from Our Daily Bread Ministries.
+Please do not repost the full devotional without their permission.)

 An unknown author captured eloquently the way in which we so practice religion but fall short of truly being "doers of the Word"…